 When you create a recurring event, navigate through the setup process until you get to the Live Preview page, where you can select the Auto CC tab on the left side.
-(Note: One-time events do not support Auto CC).

 Closed captions will be disabled by default.
 Click the toggle switch to enable automatic captions for your stream.